AbsaOSS/atum-service/README.md

 The order of individual `Partitions` in a given `Partitioning` matters.
 It's a map-like structure in which the order of keys (partition names) matters.

-Each `Partitioning` may define an additional metadata - as a map-like structure with which you can store various attributes associated with a given `Partitioning`, that you can potentially use later in your application.
+It's possible to define an additional metadata along with `Partitioning` - as a map-like structure with which you can store various attributes associated with a given `Partitioning`, that you can potentially use later in your application.
 Just to give you some ideas for these:
 * a name of your application, ETL Pipeline, or your Spark job
 * a list of owners of your application or your dataset
 * source system of a given dataset